-The Hollywood Chinese Album will be an illustrated pictorial that explores the power of images and their impact.
-Originating from Dong’s documentary Hollywood Chinese, which chronicled the 100-year history of the Chinese in American feature films, the book will spotlight a selection of archival material selected from some 1,500 pieces of ephemera collected during the ten-year research for the documentary.
+A Hollywood Chinese Album will be a lushly illustrated pictorial that explores the power of images and their impact.
+Originating from Arthur Dong’s documentary Hollywood Chinese, which chronicled the 100-year history of the Chinese in American feature films, the book will spotlight archival material selected from some 1,500 pieces of movie memorabilia the filmmaker collected since childhood and during the ten-year research for his documentary.

-This treasure trove includes posters, lobby cards, stills, press kits, and other memorabilia that reflect social and cultural attitudes on race over the past century.
-The Hollywood Chinese Album will decode this primary source material as a form of visual language to unravel how the film industry has ingrained a particular cinematic imagination of the Chinese into our culture and consciousness, thereby forging conceptions of the Chinese as the other.
-Although the book centers on the Chinese, its analysis will be relevant to other Asian and racial groups as well, challenging prejudiced assumptions about minorities in America.
+This singular treasure trove of rare artifacts includes posters, lobby cards, stills, press kits, and other ephemera that reflect social and cultural attitudes on race over the past century, and how those attitudes played out in Hollywood.
+Through the pages of A Hollywood Chinese Album, filmmaker/writer Arthur Dong curates this material to trace ways the film industry ingrained a particular cinematic imagination of the Chinese into American culture and consciousness.
+Although A Hollywood Chinese Album centers on the Chinese, its analysis will be relevant to other ethnic and marginalized groups as well, challenging prejudiced assumptions about minorities in America.

-As a countermeasure to these fabricated portrayals, a key component in The Hollywood Chinese Album will illuminate Chinese American film artists, presenting stories of resistance that will empower readers with alternative narratives that inspire.
-These stories range from contemporary filmmakers and actors that were interviewed for the documentary, to pioneers like Marion Wong who directed the earliest feature film by an Asian American in 1916
+As a countermeasure to Hollywood’s yellow-faced and whitewashed caricatures, a key component in A Hollywood Chinese Album highlights film artists, presenting chronicles of resistance that will empower readers with alternative narratives that inspire.
+These stories range from filmmakers and actors Like Ang Lee, Nancy Kwan, Justin Lin, and David Henry Hwang that were interviewed for the documentary, to pioneers like Marion Wong who directed the earliest feature film by an Asian American in 1917.

-The Hollywood Chinese Album will be written by Arthur Dong, author of the American Book Award-winning Forbidden City, USA: Chinatown Nightclubs 1936-1970.
+A Hollywood Chinese Album will be written by Oscar® nominated filmmaker Arthur Dong, author of the American Book Award-winning Forbidden City, USA: Chinatown Nightclubs 1936-1970.